 “I take pride in how I handled every situation and am confident in myself and my God given ability.
 I wouldn’t take back any part of my journey to this point.

 “However, it is in the best interest of myself and my family to move forward.
 I wish my teammates the best moving forward this season.

-With Auburn backup quarterback Joey Gatewood leaving, the Tigers only have senior Wil Appleton, redshirt Cord Sandberg, and true freshman Trey Lindsey for the backup QB role in Alabama.
+With Auburn quarterback Joey Gatewood leaving, the Tigers only have senior Wil Appleton, redshirt Cord Sandberg, and true freshman Trey Lindsey for the backup QB role in Alabama.